CrossTheRoadElec/Phoenix6-Documentation/source/docs/migration/migration-guide/feature-replacements-guide.rst

 - Motion Profile Executor

-  - Control requests are planned to be improved to cover many of the use cases of the Motion Profile Executor.
+  - Control requests have been improved to cover many of the use cases of the Motion Profile Executor.

 - Allowable Closed-Loop Error